How to weatherproof furniture for outdoor use

 • Easy Maintenance: Fabrics that can be easily cleaned or are machine washable can save time and effort.
 Check if the fabric can withstand regular cleaning without losing integrity.

-See also How to reinforce furniture for aquarium
+See also How to refinish steel furniture

 Additionally, consider the weave type; tightly woven materials typically offer better protection against wear.
 Fabrics with a tight weave are often more resistant to stains and punctures.